-The DOE’s EERE will provide an Oak Ridge Institute for Science and Education (ORISE) fellowship to the selected technology innovators for the first year, with the potential for a one-year renewal. ersonal stipends provided by the ORISE fellowship have a base rate of approximately $80,000 per year, plus allowances for health insurance and travel.
+The DOE’s EERE will provide an Oak Ridge Institute for Science and Education (ORISE) fellowship to the selected technology innovators for the first year, with the potential for a one-year renewal.
+Personal stipends provided by the ORISE fellowship have a base rate of approximately $80,000 per year, plus allowances for health insurance and travel.
 Additional benefits include business guidance and mentorship as well as some seed funding for R&D efforts within ORNL.

 Innovators affiliated with ORNL, its operator UT-Battelle LLC, or the University of Tennessee are eligible to apply.
 However, applicants must indicate that they have any affiliation with any of the foregoing, or represent that they do not under the application section “Any Affiliation with Oak Ridge National Laboratory.”
 This includes identifying any equity, options, warrants or some other investment interest held by the foregoing entities, as well as control held by the foregoing entities or representatives therefrom (including board of directors, board of governors, members, partners, executives, principals).
 Any selected innovator with such an affiliation will be subject to an organizational conflict of interest (OCI) management plan.
 Compliance with the above is not a guarantee that a selected affiliated innovator will be able to participate in Innovation Crossroads.
 If the OCI issues cannot be effectively mitigated to the satisfaction of the DOE, an affiliated innovator will not be able to participate in the Innovation Crossroads program.
 In that circumstance, the selected innovator may be disqualified.
 Additionally, selected innovators will be required to engage a qualified business mentor to participate in the Innovation Crossroads program.
 To the extent that the innovators select a mentor organization affiliated with ORNL, its operator UT-Battelle LLC, or the University of Tennessee, that arrangement will also be subject to a conflict of interest management plan developed—and approved by the DOE—for their participation.